 Trine is a Yasodhara Ashram certified teacher of Hatha Yoga, Hidden Language Hatha Yoga and Dream & Kundalini Yoga.
 She is also a Naada Yoga certified Yoga therapist and a postpartum doula through Motherwit.

 As well as working as a Yoga therapist and a postpartum doula, she is also a professional Photographer and a dedicated Life and Business Coach.

 She has taught Yoga classes and workshops for 14 years in Denmark, Sweden, England, USA and Canada – in both Montreal and at Yasodhara Ashram in B.C.
-She is originally from Denmark.
-In 2009, she moved to Montreal and became the director of Radha Yoga, Yasodhara Ashram’s Yoga Centre in that city.
-She met her future husband here and they would blessed with their daughter soon thereafter.
+She is originally from Denmark. since 2010, she has split her time between Montreal and Denmark.

-During her Yoga therapist program, Trine had the great opportunity to study with some of North America’s most renowned teachers in their respective fields.
+During her Yoga therapist program, Trine had the great opportunity to study with some of Europes and North America’s most renowned teachers in their respective fields.

 She studied advanced anatomy with Dr. Baxter Bell, Adaptive Yoga, the yogic approach to conditions such as heart disease, insomnia, depression, menstrual health, infertility and weight loss with Vickie Bell, Ayurveda with Matthew Remski, Back Care with François Raoult, Yoga and Psychology with Rolf Sovik and Restorative Yoga with Judith Lasater.

 Right now, she is in the middle of conducting a research project on how Yoga can support the female menstrual cycle and help with issues such as endometriosis, pelvic pain, fibroids and infertility.